mfcabrera/cumbiafy/README.md

-# Cumbia.fy - Make your music sounds more cumbiambera.
+# Cumbia.fy - Give you music a little bit of Cumbia.

 Author: Miguel Cabrera <mfcabrera@gmail.com>

-Make a song sounds a bit more cumbia
+Make a song sounds a bit more like Cumbia.
+Cumbia is a popular latin-america genre originated in northern Colombia.
+This script add the basic Cumbia rythm to an existing song.
-Originally planned as a small demo for a music Hacking event in Munich in Summer 2012.
+It was originally planned as a small demo for a music Hacking event in Munich in Summer 2012.
-However my HD died that day, so I couln't show it.
+However, my HD died that day, so I couln't show it.

-I based my code on  [More Cowbel](http://example.com/)  code of the [Echonest Remix](http://echonest.github.io/remix/) [samples](http://echonest.github.io/remix/examples.html).
+I based my code on  [More Cowbel](http://example.com/)  code from the [Echonest Remix](http://echonest.github.io/remix/) [samples](http://echonest.github.io/remix/examples.html).